neptune-ai/examples/utils/migration_tools/model_registry_to_runs/README.md

 ## Performance Benchmarks

-The script was tested on a project with 86 models and model versions, totaling 510MB spread across metrics and files.
+The script was tested on a project with 86 models and model versions, totaling 510MB spread across metrics and files using `neptune==1.10.4`.
 On an internet connection with download and upload speeds of 340Mbps and 110Mbps, respectively, and an average round-trip time to the Neptune server of 28ms, the entire migration took ~60 seconds when using 20 workers and ~6 minutes when using only 1.

 ## Roadmap